All sessions are listed in Eastern Standard Time

 Petro began her professional career as a commissioned officer in the U.S. Army after graduating in 1981 from the U.S. Military Academy at West Point, New York, with a Bachelor of Science degree in engineering.
 She was in the second class of West Point graduates to include women.
 Petro also holds a Master of Science degree in business administration from Boston University's Metropolitan College.

 Petro is the recipient of numerous service and performance awards.
-She helped lead the senior management team that was awarded the 2019 Samuel J. Heyman Service to America Sammies Management Excellence Medal, she is the recipient of a President’s Distinguished executive award, and has received the astronaut-selected Silver Snoopy award for outstanding performance for contributing to flight safety and mission success.
+She received the 2022 Dr. Kurt H. Debus Award by the National Space Club Florida Committee for her contributions to America’s aerospace efforts within the state of Florida.
+She helped lead the senior management team that was awarded the 2019 Samuel J. Heyman Service to America Sammies Management Excellence Medal.
+She also is the recipient of a President’s Distinguished executive award, and has received the astronaut-selected Silver Snoopy award for outstanding performance for contributing to flight safety and mission success.
 In 2018, Petro was selected by Florida Governor Rick Scott for induction in the Florida Women’s Hall of Fame.